 Before you start planning, sit down and think about what you want to achieve and what you’re looking for in retirement.
 This will help you visualize what your goals are and what you’re looking for in terms of living comfortably in retirement.

 Many don’t know whether to open an IRA investment portfolio or a 401k.
-According to the experts at SoFi Invest, “Choosing between a 401k and an IRA is dependent on your needs for retirement and current situation.
+According to the experts at SoFi in the content “Choosing between a 401k and an IRA is dependent on your needs for retirement and current situation.
 Many people actually choose to use both types of retirement accounts in their lifetime.”

 2. Take a Long Look at Your Current Financial Situation